The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Introduction

 The author would like to thank Chris Douglas and Andr\'e Henriques for their guidance during the project.
 An earlier version of the manuscript benefited greatly from Michael M\"uger's and Ulrike Tillmann's comments.
 Thanks go to Marina Logares for further helpful comments.

 The research presented here was made possible through financial support from the Engineering and Physical Sciences Research Council for the United Kingdom, the Prins Bernhard Cultuurfonds, the Hendrik Mullerfonds, the Foundation Vrijvrouwe van Renswoude and the Vreedefonds.
-The author is supported by the by the Centre for Symmetry and Deformation at the University of Copenhagen (CPH-SYM-DNRF92) and Nathalie Wahl's European Research Council Consolidator Grant (772960).
+The author has received support from the by the Centre for Symmetry and Deformation at the University of Copenhagen (CPH-SYM-DNRF92) and Nathalie Wahl's European Research Council Consolidator Grant (772960).